the mavros story

-In the wake of the Cuban war of independence, two brothers fled to México.
+In the wake of the Cuban war of independence, two brothers fled to Mexico.
 They brought with them tabaco negro Cubano, Cuban Black Tobacco plants.

 The brothers settled in Veracruz and established their cigar plantation and company in the area of San Andrés Tuxtla.
-The ideal climate and land, and the unique mixing of Cuban tobacco with Mexican soil, established it as a premiere tobacco growing region.
+The ideal climate and land, and the unique pairing of Cuban tobacco with Mexican soil, established it as a premiere tobacco growing region.

-this cooperative now works exclusively with Mavros, continuing a centuries old tradition of creating master blends of Cuban Black Tobacco grown in San Andrés Tuxtla’s fertile, volcanic, nutrient rich soil.
+It now works exclusively with Mavros, continuing a centuries old tradition of creating master blends of Cuban Black Tobacco grown in San Andrés Tuxtla’s fertile, volcanic, nutrient rich soil.